""

 To become a nurse practitioner, you need to hold a Bachelor of Science in Nursing (BSN) degree, as well as a master’s or doctoral nursing degree.
 At Chamberlain, we offer a Master of Science in Nursing program that prepares you to sit for national NP board certification exams.
 Depending on your education level, our RN-BSN to MSN Online Option and Graduate Certificate in Family Nurse Practitioner can also meet the nurse practitioner school requirements.
 We recommend that you visit your state professional licensing board website for details specific to your state.

-How many years of school to be a nurse practitioner?
+How many years of schooling are required to become a nurse practitioner?

 As you consider advancing your nursing education, your first question is likely how long is nurse practitioner school?
 This will depend on if you enroll full or part time, what your education level is, as well as your specialty within your nurse practitioner schooling.
 At Chamberlain, you can complete our online nurse practitioner programs in less than three years if you hold a bachelor’s degree and are a registered nurse.